 See Gastown’s famous landmark

-Check out Gastown’s most famous landmark – the steam powered clock on the corner of Cambie and Water Street and wait for the whistles which happens every quarter hour.
+Check out Gastown’s most famous landmark – the steam-powered clock on the corner of Cambie and Water Street and wait for the whistles which happen every quarter-hour.
 This antique-looking steam clock was actually built in 1977.
 Lots of nice places to eat around here at Gastown, which is one of the oldest parts of Vancouver.
+Kids enjoyed waiting for the whistle to blow, one of the unique things to see in Vancouver.

 Go on a road trip to Whistler on the Sea to Sky Highway